 - Set your brand up for advanced data tracking.

-- Commit to constant real-time measuring, tweaking, and optimizing to boost results, or opt for Traffic Booster to do it for you.
+- Automate your ads to ensure constant real-time measuring, tweaking, and optimizing to boost results, or opt for Traffic Booster to do it for you.

 You can read about upgrading your eCommerce marketing strategy in more detail here.

 As you can see, when it comes to online apparel industry trends and growth, the only thing that’s certain is that nothing is certain.
 Overall, you can expect another year of moving towards more sustainable fashion, with brands competing directly to win over their customers with loyalty programs and social causes.

 New to clothing eCommerce?
 Head over to our two beginner guides:

 - Start a Successful Online Clothing Business in 7 Steps

 - How to Scale an Online Clothing Business in 12 Steps

 Need help creating an optimized marketing and PPC strategy for your eCommerce fashion brand?
 Post your questions in the comments section below, or click here to find out more about eCommerce advertising powered by AI.

 Nicole is a content writer at StoreYa with over sixteen years experience and flair for storytelling.
 She runs on a healthy dose of caffeine and enthusiasm.
 When she's not researching the next content trend or creating informative small business content, she's an avid beachgoer, coffee shop junkie and hangs out on LinkedIn.

 Recommended articlesBetter eCommerce Customer Acquisition: The Traffic Booster and its ‘Secret Sauce Facebook Ads for eCommerce: 16 Strategies, Examples & Tips Google Ads for eCommerce: Everything You Need to Know 6 Word of Mouth Marketing Tips to Get People Talking About Your Business